 - Decrease stress where possible

-- Try to “make yourself better” or “do it on your own”
+- Trying to “make yourself better” or “do it on your own”

-- Dismiss thoughts of harm to yourself or others
+- Dismissing thoughts of harm to yourself or others

-How Parents Can Help Their Depressed College Student
+How Parents Can Help Their Kids With Depression at College

 For parents and guardians, it can be difficult to identify when their child is experiencing symptoms of depression when they are living away from home.
 Parents or guardians may notice that their student is more distant and this could be a way for them to keep their symptoms a secret if they are feeling embarrassed.

-If someone suspects their child is struggling, there are some things they can do to provide support: 7
+If you suspect your child is struggling, here are things parents can do to provide support:6

 - Provide resources and information to assist with initiating treatment

-If you or someone that you know is feeling depressed and in need of immediate assistance, you can call, from anywhere in the United States, The National Suicide Prevention Hotline at 1−800−273−TALK (8255) to reach a 24−hour crisis center, or dial 911.
+If you or someone that you know is feeling depressed and in need of immediate assistance, you can call The National Suicide Prevention Hotline at 1−800−273−TALK (8255) to reach a 24−hour crisis center or dial 9-1-1.